SQCU/sliders/integration_test_strategy.md

 *   Modify the `training_loop` to serialize and save the `environment` and `batch` dictionaries to disk when the memory usage exceeds a certain threshold.
 *   The saved data should be in a format that is easy to load and inspect, such as a combination of `.pt` files for tensors and `.json` for other data.

 ### 2.2.
-Phase 2: Creating the Basic Integration Test
+Phase 2: Creating the Basic Integration Test (Completed)

-Once we have captured the problematic state, we will create a basic integration test that loads the captured data and verifies that it can be loaded correctly.
-This test will not execute any of the training logic, but it will serve as the foundation for our subsequent tests.

-**Action Items:**

-*   Create a new test file, `test_memory_leak.py`.
-*   Write a test that loads the captured `environment` and `batch` data.
-*   Assert that the loaded data has the correct types and shapes.
+We have successfully created `test_memory_leak.py` and verified that it can load all the captured tensors from a `train_step` state dump.
+This confirms our ability to replay the exact inputs to the problematic sections of the code.

 ### 2.3.
 Phase 3: Incrementally Adding Complexity

-With the basic integration test in place, we will start adding more of the training logic to the test.
+With the basic integration test in place, we will now start adding more of the training logic to the test.
 We will add one piece of functionality at a time and monitor the memory usage after each step.
 The goal is to identify the specific operation that causes the memory to grow uncontrollably.

 **Action Items:**

 *   Create a series of tests, each of which adds one more piece of the `train_step` logic:
-    1.  `test_data_transfer()`: Loads the data and moves it to the GPU.
+    1.  `test_data_transfer()`: **COMPLETED.** We have successfully loaded the initial batch and transferred its components to the GPU.
-    2.  `test_noise_and_timestep_generation()`: Adds the noise and timestep generation.
+    2.  `test_noise_and_timestep_generation()`: **COMPLETED.** We have successfully simulated noise and timestep generation, and verified VRAM behavior and statistical properties of the generated noise.
-    3.  `test_cfg_batch_preparation()`: Adds the CFG batch preparation.
+    3.  `test_cfg_batch_preparation()`: **COMPLETED.** We have successfully simulated CFG batch preparation, verified VRAM behavior, and confirmed output consistency.
-    4.  `test_lora_scale_setting()`: Adds the LoRA scale setting.
+    4.  `test_lora_scale_setting()`: **COMPLETED.** We have successfully simulated LoRA scale setting, verified VRAM behavior, and confirmed output consistency.
     5.  `test_unet_forward_pass()`: Adds the UNet forward pass.
     6.  `test_loss_calculation()`: Adds the loss calculation.
     7.  `test_backpropagation()`: Adds the backpropagation.